bluegraybox/OTP-Basics/README.md

 ## Re-plumbing

 That's it for a basic, functioning service.
 Now let's mess with it a bit.
-If we look at the message passing, we see that `set` is a one-way request, and `get` is a two-way request.
+If we look at the message passing, we see that `set` is a one-way request, and `fetch` is a two-way request.
 Let's split that logic out a bit.

 ```erlang